qgis/QGIS-Documentation/docs/user_manual/map_views/map_view.rst

     * set the text :guilabel:`Alignment` (left, center or right of the anchor point)
     * configure whether the text should :guilabel:`Ignore map rotation` or :guilabel:`Rotate with map`.
       In both cases, a custom :guilabel:`Angle` can be set for the feature orientation.
-  * For text annotation along a line, configure an :guilabel:`Offset from line` in the unit of your choice.
-Set the text :guilabel:`Alignment` along the line (start, center, end).
+  * For text annotation along a line, set the text :guilabel:`Alignment` along the line (start, center, end), and configure an :guilabel:`Offset from line` in the unit of your choice.
   * For text annotation in rectangle, it is also possible to:

     * set the text :guilabel:`Horizontal alignment` (left, center, right or justify)